usaid-cs/yesterday-i-learned/js-javascript.md

 - Adding [`)]}\n`](https://groups.google.com/forum/#!topic/repo-discuss/uzr84ZGI62g) in front of every JSON request is a way to protect against XSSI, or cross-site script inclusion.
 This makes the payload impossible to execute if included as a script tag, but trivial to remove the prefix if the data was retrieved using XHR.
 - Use `nvm ls-remote` to find out what versions it has available to install.
 - [`null == 0` is false, `null > 0` is false, but `null >= 0` is true.](https://github.com/denysdovhan/wtfjs#comparing-null-to-0) The short explanation is: `==` will not convert `null` to a number, but `>` will (to 0).
 So `null` is not 0, which is true; `+null` is 0, which is not greater than 0; and `>=`, which is internally just `<`, converts the expression to `!(+null < 0)`, which is `!false`, aka `true`.
+- `null >= null` and `null <= null` are both true (the effective comparison, after type coersion, is `0 >= 0`).
+Maybe they compare loosely.
+Ah but get this. `undefined >= undefined` and `undefined <= undefined` are both false, because the effective comparison is `NaN >= NaN`.
 - If the builder pattern allows the `.` in `.foo()` to be the first character for the line, then `,` can also be the first character in an object for the sake of having smaller diffs.
 - Because of the unique, abusive relationship you have with JS, [`string` does not autobox completely to `String`](https://stackoverflow.com/questions/17256182/what-is-the-difference-between-string-primitives-and-string-objects-in-javascrip), and `typeof`ing the two yields different results.
+- On [why `null` is of type `object`](https://stackoverflow.com/questions/5076944/what-is-the-difference-between-null-and-undefined-in-javascript#comment9782995_5076962): "You may wonder why the `typeof` operator returns `'object'` for a value that is `null`.
+This was actually an error in the original JavaScript implementation that was then copied in ECMAScript.
+Today, it is rationalized that `null` is considered a placeholder for an object, even though, technically, it is a primitive value."

 ## Deferred API